gabcoyne/ansible-nas/README.md

 Ansible-NAS can run anything that's in a Docker image, which is why Portainer is included.
 A NAS configuration is a pretty personal thing based on what you download, what media you view, how many photos you take...so it's difficult to please everyone.

-That said, if specific functionality you want isn't included and you think others could benefit, add it and raise a PR!

 ## What This Doesn't Do